cloosafm/darkly/README.md

 - vulnerability title

 - likelihood/exploitability of the issue, with a difficulty assessment and quick description of the difficulty.
-	We decided on 4 levels : Easy, Moderately easy, Moderately difficult, Difficult

 - risk level/type : we reference where the vulnerability stands in the owasp top 10 and in CWE